original-name0/CaveAdventure/README.md

 ## Cave adventure
-Small game made in Python as a project for my programing class.\n Game is in slovak language.
+Small game made in Python as a project for my programing class.
+Game is in slovak language.
 ## Install Libraries
 tkinter